datastax/astrapy/README.md

 Notes:

-4. Caution: the returned regular Python `dict` has nonstring keys.
+4. Caution: the returned regular Python `dict` will have nonstring keys.
 5. The class of the result is whatever the deserializer returns.

 ### Usage with HCD and other non-Astra installations